section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 ![account-validation-postman-response](/engineering-education/consuming-co-operative-bank-api-using-node.js/account-validation-postman-response.png)

 ### Summary
-In this article, we have implemented the following functionalities from the co-operative bank API on a Node.js restful API:
+In this article, we have implemented the following functionalities from the Co-operative Bank's API using Node.js:

 - [Generating an access token](#generating-an-access-token)
 - [Sending funds to Mpesa](#sending-funds-to-Mpesa)